BASED IN SLIGO, IRELAND

 The story of the Dixies begins to take shape in 1954 when three friends, Joe McCarthy (drums), Sean Lucey (clarinet) and Theo Cahill (trombone) decided to put together a little jazz group.
 They needed a piano player and clarinet to complete the lineup and found Larry Neville (trumpet) and Mick Murphy to handle the keys.
 The five piece band enjoyed moderate success locally around Cork and finally got their name when they were asked to do a gig at University College Cork.
 When asked their name, Joe recalls, "We said, we don't have a name, but we play Dixieland jazz."
 The students advertised the band as the "Dixielanders" and the rest is history.

 The tour went very well and in 1961, Brendan was invited to become a fully fledged member of the band singing and playing rhythm guitar.
 In September, 1961, the band turned pro and word of their success spread quickly.
 In keeping with their new image as a "showband," they shortened their name from the Dixielanders to The Dixies.
-Soon, the band "with the exiting lead singer and zany drummer" were drawing record crowds in ballrooms across the country.
-Peter Prendergast, owner of the Arcadia took over booking the band from Sean Lucey and Jimmy decided to join another local group.
+In a 2012 interview, Joe Mac recounted the change saying "people just got used to shortening it to the Dixies and it stuck."

-Peter turned out to be an excellent promoter, something for which manager have often been overlooked.
+Peter turned out to be an excellent promoter, something for which managers have often been overlooked.
 The band would be advertised as having made "personal appearances" in places like Paris and Rome and the boys would fly to the cities and mail postcards to all the DJ's and journalists in Ireland, proving they had been in these exotic European capitals.
 The PR paid off and the band continued to grow in success and reputation.

 In 1963, the band made its recording debut with the instrumental Cyclone written by Theo.
 He also wrote the B side, The Mardyke, and on May 17, 1963 the band released the record on the Decca label.
 The record did well locally, but failed to make inroads in Dublin.
 A couple of months later, they got their first TV appearance on the now legendary RTE television series, The Showband Show.

 In 1968, the band had its biggest hit with Little Arrows, which reached Number 1 on September 7th and stayed in the charts for twenty weeks.
-Like their major rivals, The Royal, the Dixies were looking further a field for success and in 1969, they made the trek to Las Vegas where they became the only other showband (other than the Royal) to be accepted by the casino capital's promoters.
-In 1969 and again in 1970, they worked extended residencies in the Desert Inn.
+Like their major rivals, The Royal, the Dixies were looking further a field for success and in 1969, they made the trek to Las Vegas where they became one of the only other showbands (other than the Royal) to be accepted by the casino capital's promoters.
+In late 1968 they released Katie's Kisses (written by Howard and Hazelwood) and had a pantomime on RTE on Christmas Day.
+Said manager Peter at the time, "Business has never been better!"

+In July, 1970 the Dixies went to Las Vegas, appearing at Howard Hughes' Desert Inn.
 When the Dixies returned from Vegas in 1970, they were flying high but things would soon change.
 The showband scene was in a major state of transition in the early seventies.
 The Sands had already split from Dickie Rock and the Miami, Butch Moore was gone from the Capitol and suddenly Brendan Bowyer and Tom Dunphy were leaving the Royal to form the Big 8.
-In January of 1972, Brendan and Joe followed many of their contemporaries and broke from the band that had guided their careers for over a decade.
-They formed Stage Two, and like the Royal, the Miami and the Capitol, the magic was gone.
-In January 1973, it was announced that Finbar O'Leary was leaving the band, leaving Sean Lucey as the last "original member" of the band.

-With the departure of Brendan and Joe, the band brought in a new drummer and a young female vocalist, Sandie Jones, to front the band.
-Sandie then represented Ireland at Eurovision that year singing Ceol an Ghra which went to number one, a major boost for her and the band.
+With the departure of Brendan and Joe, the band brought in a new drummer and a young male vocalist, Joe O'Toole, who had been playing the Dublin cabaret scene.
+They also added a girl singer to the lineup, Sandie Jones who had previously been with the Royal Earls.
+Within a few months, Sandie represented Ireland at Eurovision singing Ceol an Ghra which went to number one, a major boost for her and the band.
 Along with frontman, Joe O'Toole, the band had several hit records.
 In May, they followed up with another Number 1, What Do I Do.
-Sandie remained with the band until January, 1973 when she left to form her own band, The Boyfriends.
-Also in January 1973, it was announced that Finbar O'Leary was leaving the band, leaving Sean Lucey as the last "original member" of the band.
+So despite losing the two musicians who had been the driving force behind the band's success, they were once again on top with two consecutive number one records.

 In January 1974, an article in New Spotlight magazine announced the recruitment of Rory O'Connor to join Joe O'Toole as front man with the Dixies.
 He was born in Waterford, but had been singing on the English cabaret scene.